Skip to content

 • Open TikTok on your iPhone.
 Your TikTok feed now shows on the Roku.

-If your Roku doesn’t appear in the AirPlay list, check that AirPlay is enabled on the Roku under Settings > Apple AirPlay and HomeKit.
+If your Roku doesn’t appear in the AirPlay list, check that AirPlay is enabled under Settings > Apple AirPlay and HomeKit on the Roku.
 For a deeper walkthrough, see the guide on using AirPlay to stream TikTok to your TV.

 #Mirroring TikTok From a Windows PC or Mac

 Laptops don’t have built-in Roku mirroring, so you’ll need AirBeamTV.
 The free version adds a watermark and limits session length.
-The paid version ($14.99) removes both restrictions.
+The paid version costs $14.99 and removes both restrictions.

 • Install AirBeamTV on your Windows PC or Mac.

-• Connect your laptop and Roku to the same Wi-Fi network.
+• Connect your laptop and Roku to the same Wi-Fi network before launching AirBeamTV, or the Roku won’t appear in the device list.

 • Click Start Mirroring.
 Your laptop screen appears on the TV.